nios-students/docs/wiki/Howto-rec-book.md

 - The specific dates and times aren't given in my hallticket why is that?! (for [PE](https://nios-students.pages.dev/wiki/Exams-Assignments#pe-public-examination) APRIL and  OCTOBER ONLY**)

-Ans: NIOS will give certain dates e.g.20 to 23 the centre can conduct to exam in **these dates**.
+Ans: NIOS will give certain dates e.g.20 to 23 to the centre can conduct to exam in **any day in these dates**.
 For specific dates go to the one or two days before the **1st practical exam**

 - I only have the hallticket for theory exam what about practicals?! (**For [ODE](https://nios-students.pages.dev/wiki/Exams-Assignments#ode-on-demand-examination) stream 3&4 ONLY**)